-CBCRP intends to fund up to four planning grants in Phase I, each with a maximum direct cost budget of \$15,000 and duration of 1 year.
+CBCRP intends to fund up to two awards in Phase II, each with a maximum direct cost budget of \$400,000 and duration of 2 years.

-Indirect (F&A) costs are paid at the appropriate federally approved F&A rate for all institutions except for University of California campuses, which receive a maximum of 30% F&A (25% for off-campus projects).
+Indirect (F&A) costs are paid at the appropriate federally approved F&A rate for all institutions except for University of California campuses, which receive a maximum of 35% F&A (25% for off-campus projects).
+Organizations that do not have a federally approved F&A rate may request a De Minimis rate of 25%.